shred/acme4j/src/doc/docs/usage/account.md

 After a successful change, all subsequent calls related to this account must use the new key pair.
 The key is automatically updated on the `Login` that was bound to this `Account` instance, so it can be used further.
 Other existing `Login` instances to the account need to be recreated.

 The old key pair can be disposed of after that.
 However, better keep a backup of the old key pair until the key change was proven to be successful, by making a subsequent call with the new key pair.
-Otherwise you might lock yourself out from your account if the key change should have failed silently, for whatever reason.
+Otherwise, you might lock yourself out from your account if the key change should have failed silently, for whatever reason.

 ## Account Deactivation

-You can deactivate your account if you don't need it any more:
+You can deactivate your account if you don't need it anymore:

 ```java
 account.deactivate();